gnembon/fabric-carpet/docs/scarpet/api/Scoreboard.md

 ### `scoreboard_add(objective, criterion?)`

 Adds a new objective to scoreboard.
 If `criterion` is not specified, assumes `'dummy'`.
-If the objective already exists, changes the criterion of that objective and returns false.
+If the objective already exists, changes the criterion of that objective and returns `false`.
+If the criterion was not specified but the objective already exists, returns the current criterion.
 If the objective was added, returns `true`.
 If nothing is affected, returns `null`

 <pre>